FScirE/EmoSoftFinal/README.md

 This manual is for a developer who wishes to make changes in the code.
 In this document you will find:

-- Where to find every functions
+- Where to find functions
 - How the components interact with each other
 - Explain the most important functionality